 Ya, feel me?

-That and everything on this list is Girl with the Passport approved and super fun, at least to an insanely ridiculous homo sapien like me.
+Plus, everything on this list is really and truly Girl with the Passport approved and super fun, at least to an insanely ridiculous homo sapien like me.

-So without further ado, let’s awkwardly fall into this list of slightly unique Edinburgh attractions and Edinburgh hidden gems that your brother’s, sister’s cousin is sure to love.
+So without further ado, let’s awkwardly fall into this list of unique Edinburgh attractions and Edinburgh hidden gems that your brother’s, sister’s cousin is sure to love.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 ***Looking for a place to stay in Edinburgh?
 Then definitely check out Old Town Chambers, Castle View Guest House, St. Valery Guest House, and Fraser Suites Edinburgh.
 And if you need a bit more information on where to stay in Edinburgh, then check out my super-detailed, Edinburgh accommodation guide right now. ***